-By freshers’ week, The University of Edinburgh, among others, had already been hit by a major cyber attack, and the consensus is that it’s students who will play havoc with the defences of education networks across the country.
-So, what’s an IT manager at a prestigious university, to a local village school to do until mid-July when the vulnerabilities leave for the summer holiday?
+By freshers’ week 2018, The University of Edinburgh, among others, had already been hit by a major cyberattack.
+The consensus is that its students who will play havoc with the defenses of education networks across the country.
+So, what’s an IT manager to do until mid-July when the vulnerabilities leave for the summer holiday?

 A target-rich classroom

-Despite attempts to improve general understanding of online and IT threats, with schools, colleges and universities all issuing ICT policies to minimise user errors, experts suggest that these institutions are more at risk of attack than ever before.
-At the beginning of the autumn term, the threat level intensifies with new parents, teaching staff and students all accessing previously unknown digital materials, and the chances to exploit mistakes, become more readily available.
-And of course, let’s not forget about the case of one student earlier this month who managed to cause a denial of service attack on the entire university network by trying to take a fellow gamer out of action.
+Despite attempts to improve general understanding of online and IT threats, with schools, colleges, and universities all issuing ICT policies to minimize user errors, experts suggest that these institutions are more at risk of attack than ever before.
+At the beginning of the autumn term, the threat level intensifies with new parents, teaching staff, and students all accessing previously unknown digital materials, and the chances to exploit mistakes, become more readily available.
+And of course, let’s not forget about the case of one student who managed to cause a denial of service attack on the entire university network by trying to take a fellow gamer out of action.

-Over the past five months – yes it really has been that long since GDPR-day – all organisations will have been tirelessly looking to tighten their security belts and ensure that they have taken appropriate measures to avoid an attack for which they could be blamed and, more importantly, fined.
-Sophisticated malware detection and email gateway protection are a given, but there are also more simple ways to stop some of the most fervent types of attacks which many IT teams are unaware of, or neglect.
+Since GDPR came into force, all organizations have tirelessly looked to tighten their security belts and ensure they’ve taken appropriate measures to avoid an attack for which they could be blamed and, more importantly, fined.
+Sophisticated malware detection and email gateway protection are a given, but there are also more simple ways to stop some of the most fervent types of attacks that many IT teams are unaware of or neglect.

 A for effort

-The education sector is such a melting pot of different types of users with varying values (freedom of information, expression, exchanges of ideas etc) compared to organisations that employ adults with a single view of achieving business goals.
+The education sector is such a melting pot of different types of users with varying values (freedom of information, expression, exchanges of ideas, etc) compared to organizations that employ adults with a single view of achieving business goals.
 But the goal of all IT teams is the same – to keep the network and all users secure.

 Tell, teach, involve

-You know the saying, ‘Tell me and I forget.
+The saying ‘Tell me and I forget.
 Teach me and I remember.
-Involve me and I learn’ – it’s corny but true.
-A surefire way to capture and maintain interest in IT security is to get staff and students involved – working in this industry, we take levels of understanding on cyber threats for granted and will no doubt pass on this security savvy consciousness to our children.
+Involve me and I learn’ is corny but true.
+A surefire way to capture and maintain interest in IT security is to get staff and students involved.
+Working in this industry, we take levels of understanding of cyber threats for granted and will no doubt pass on this security-savvy consciousness to our children.
 But imagine for a moment, you don’t work in tech, have only heard about ‘phishing’ and ‘malware’ on a headline report on the BBC News, and can only do the basics on your Windows 7, outdated PC.

-Now imagine, if you spend 30 minutes every term explaining the simplicity of a phishing attack and how users can spot a rogue sender.
-Furthermore, employ DMARC, and users can rest assured that a spoofed email address, with a view to steal data or money, won’t even hit their inbox.
+Now imagine you spend 30 minutes every term explaining the simplicity of a phishing attack and how users can spot a rogue sender.
+Furthermore, you employ DMARC at p=reject, and users can rest assured that a spoofed email address, with a view to stealing data or money, won’t even hit their inbox.
 Equation solved.